jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 Link assesment for myself / Version 1.0 beta.
 Version 2.0 also beta should have a web-harvester included for getting input links.
 #
-The marketing criteria for links is based on the PRODUCT / 4P
+The marketing criteria for links is based on the PRODUCT / 4P and Marketing 5.0
+- the AI can measure behaviour (human)
 - for the AI it can be rewritten: LINK OK | OTHER
 - this is for teaching the system